Find answers to all of your eBay questions,

 The ad fee is in addition to other listing and selling fees that you pay on eBay.
 All ad fees appear on your monthly eBay invoice.
 You can continue to pay your invoice using your preferred automatic payment method.
 If you accept a Best Offer price for your item, we charge the ad fee based on the Best Offer price.

-If you're a Top Rated seller, you are eligible to recieve a USD $30 credit every quarter to create promoted listings campaigns, whether or not you subscribe to an eBay Store.
-If you're an Anchor Store subscriber, you'll receive a quarterly USD $25 credit.
+If you're a Top Rated seller, you are eligible to recieve a CAD $30 credit every quarter to create promoted listings campaigns, whether or not you subscribe to an eBay Store.
+If you're an Anchor Store subscriber, you'll receive a quarterly CAD $25 credit.
 If you're Top Rated and an Anchor Store subscriber, you'll receive both of these quarterly credits.

 To be eligible for the promoted listings quarterly credit, sellers must have a valid eBay registration address in Canada.
 Sellers using My eBay can verify their registration address at My eBay > My Account > Addresses > Registration address.